toomuchdesign/re-reselect/README.md

   (A, B, someArg) => expensiveComputation(A, B, someArg) )(
   /*
-             * Now it comes the re-reselect caching part:
+   * Now it comes the re-reselect caching step: "resolverFunction".
-             * declare a resolver function, used as mapping cache key.
-             * It takes the same arguments as the generated selector
-             * and must return a string or number (the cache key).
    *
+   * resolverFunction takes the same arguments
+   * as the final generated selector and returns a "cacheKey" value.
+   *
+   * "cacheKey" values identify a single reselect selector instance stored in the cache (1:1) *
+   * "cacheKey" values type are by default string/number
+   * but can be any value depending on the cache implementation (see further).
+   *
-             * A new selector will be cached for each different returned key *
+   * A single reselect selector instance will be responsible
+   * for computing data for a single "cacheKey" (1:1).
+   *
-             * In this example the second argument of the selector is used as cache key */
+   * In this example the second argument of the selector is used as "cacheKey".
+   */
   (state, someArg) => someArg
 );